 - Knowledge and skills using clicker training and lure reward techniques to train basic and intermediate level behaviors (multi step behavior chains).
 Knowledge and skills can be demonstrated via a combination of:

-- Certification(s)1 including CPDT-KA, CATCH Academy (CCDT), CDBC, KPA-CTP, PPAB, Peaceable Paws, Victoria Stilwell, or The Academy.
+- Certification(s) in dog training including the CPDT-KA, CATCH Academy (CCDT), CDBC, KPA-CTP, PPAB, Peaceable Paws, Victoria Stilwell, or The Academy.

 - Certificates from CEU-approved courses or certificate programs (i.e. Certified Trick Dog Training, Fear Free, Family Paws, Fit Paws and others)

 - Experience in dog activities.
 For example: trick training, therapy dog training, AKC CGC, Rally, Freestyle, Agility, or scent work.